 Poor resource management

 Successful project delivery is largely dependent on available human resources.
 In the present-day dynamic business environment with multiple projects running simultaneously, lack of human resources is a typical problem.
-In addition, lack of proper resource management leads to the situation when project resources are unavailable when needed.
+In addition, a lack of proper resource management leads to the situation when project resources are unavailable when needed.
 It causes delays in delivering tasks and even the whole project, which in turn results in cost overrun.

 Tips on Reducing Project Costs